isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Bowling.md

 #### Training Schedule

 **From January to April**<br>
-B Division - Every Monday and Wednesday <br>
+B Division - Mainly Monday and Wednesday <br>
-C Division - Every Friday
+C Division - Mainly Friday

 **From May to July**<br>
 B Division - Every Monday <br>